rask0l/dotfiles/README.md

 ```

 For any shell configuration, I create symlinks pointing to module files inside `~/.config/rc.d/` or `~/.config/zshrc.d/` and my zshrc file will pick it up.
 This allows me to keep, for example, ruby shell configuration in my ruby module (~/.dotfiles/modules/ruby/ruby.zsh), and go shell configuration in my go module (~/.dotfiles/modules/go/go.zsh), rather than putting everything in my .zshrc file which would defeat the whole purpose of this module system.
 The same concept could be followed with `.bashrc` or `.profile`.

-TODO:

-✓ run `dotm link` to create softlinks for dotfiles
-✓ run `dotm unlink` to remove all softlinks for dotfiles
-- (sync or clean?) given a directory D and depth d, find all symlinks in D or a subdir (less than depth d children from D) of D that points to a something in ~/.dotfiles (we'll call this group of symlinks A).
-Compare to group of desired symlinks specified by modules in active profile (B).
-Delete anything in A that's not in B, add anything in B that's not in A.